 Preparation

-- Serve oats chilla warm or hot.
+- Serve oats chilla warm or hot with chutney.

 NUTRITION INFO (estimation only)